Vicki Goldberg

-Vicki Goldberg is an American photography critic, author, and photo historian based in New Hampshire, United States.
-She has written books and articles on photography and its social history.
+Victoria Hesse Goldberg (née Liebson; July 24, 1936 – May 29, 2025) was an American photography critic, author and photo historian based in New Hampshire.
+She wrote books and articles on photography and its social history.

-Biography
+Early life and education

-Born in St. Louis, Missouri, Goldberg earned a master's degree in art history from New York University Institute of Fine Arts.
+Born in St. Louis, Missouri on July 24, 1936, Goldberg earned a bachelor's degree from Wellesley College in 1958, and a master's degree in art history from New York University Institute of Fine Arts.